Step One - Filing Prospective Petition

 Step Three - Preparation of Ballot Title

-If the City Elections Officer determines that the prospective petition meets the procedural constitutional requirements, the City Elections Officer forwards two (2) copies of the petition to the City Attorney for preparation of the ballot title no later than six (6) business day after the prospective petition is filed.
+If the City Elections Officer determines that the prospective petition meets the procedural constitutional requirements, the City Elections Officer forwards a copy of the petition to the City Attorney for preparation of the ballot title no later than six (6) business day after the prospective petition is filed.

 The City Attorney has five (5) business days to prepare a ballot title and return it to the City Elections Officer.
 Oregon law requires that the ballot title contain all of the following elements: